Fantomex: Dark Reign, Nation X, and Second Coming

 During the "Dark Reign" event, Norman Osborn attempts to take control of the World and Weapon Plus.
 Wolverine and Noh-Varr head to the World to try to stop Osborn but are attacked by Weapon Plus creations infected by Allgod (Weapon XVI).
 Noh-Varr is rescued by Fantomex, and the two of them make their way to the World's brain, where they confront and defeat Allgod.
 Fantomex uses a shrink ray he stole from Doctor Doom to shrink the World and take it for his own.
 Fantomex later joins X-Force alongside Wolverine, Archangel, Psylocke, and Deadpool.

 Uncanny X-Force

 When Psylocke is captured by the Brotherhood of Mutants, Fantomex sacrifices himself to save her.
 He is captured and killed when the Skinless Man cuts out his heart.
 With his connection to E.V.A. severed, she believes herself to be dying as well.
-She survives, however, and evolves into a humanoid form.
+E.V.A. survives and evolves into a humanoid form.

-After Uncanny X-Force disbands, E.V.A. attempts to resurrect Fantomex via cloning, but due to his three brains, an error occurs and three different bodies are grown for each personality: the evil brain becomes "Weapon XIII", the noble brain becomes "Cluster", a female version of Fantomex; and the mischievous brain is restored to his proper body, taking the name of "Fantomex".
+After Uncanny X-Force disbands, E.V.A. attempts to resurrect Fantomex via cloning.
+This results in his three brains being transferred into separate bodies.
+The evil brain becomes "Weapon XIII", the noble brain becomes "Cluster", a female version of Fantomex; and the mischievous brain is restored to his proper body, retaking the name of Fantomex.